“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 How much have I really learned?

-I can’t say I really learned anything because I still make all sorts of mistakes but the way I see the world is what they truly affected.
+I can’t say I really learned anything because I still make all sorts of mistakes.
+However, the way I see the world is what they truly affected.
 I might mess up once in a while but they instilled good values.
 They taught me the most important things and left it up to me to learn the rest.

-I didn’t realize it at the time, but now I can appreciate that discipline more than ever, as I watch a culture of idiocy sprouting up all around me.
+I didn’t realize it at the time, but now I can appreciate that tough love more than ever, as I watch a culture of idiocy sprouting up all around me, I wonder if I will do half as good a job raising my children as they did raising me.

 Lost, wandering around aimlessly, unprepared for the rude awakening that will surely find them one day soon.
 Unaware of the backhand that awaits around one of the next corners in their maze called life.
 The smack down they desperately need and undoubtedly deserve.